Mattress Cleaning Guide

 Grab some baking soda and sprinkle it across the wet area to absorb any remaining urine, and let it sit for about 10 minutes.

 Now, it’s time to use your enzyme cleaner.
-Spray enough to coat the surface of the mattress, and let it sit for about five minutes.
+Spray enough to coat the mattress surface, then let it sit for about 5 minutes.

 Come back and blot the mattress dry again.

-Sprinkle it with baking soda another time, turn on the fans and open the windows, and let the mattress air dry overnight.
+Sprinkle it with baking soda again, turn on the fans and open the windows, and let the mattress air-dry overnight.

 In the morning, wipe up the baking soda and any residue, and prop the mattress up to let it dry completely.